 penColour takes an integer argument specifying the colour.
 You may use one of the standard colour constants (which are just integer values themselves): black, grey, white, red, green, blue, yellow, brown, or you may specify a custom colour in hexadecimal RGB format such as 0xf74b80. penWidth specifies the width of the line drawn by the turtle – which must be an integer value with 1 as the default, and minimum, width.

-You can specify the start-position of the turtle in x,y coordinates (0,0 being the top-left of the Graphics pane) with placeAt, which may also be used to re-position the turtle (without drawing a connecting line) during the program run.
+You can specify the start position of the turtle in x,y coordinates (0,0 being the top-left of the Graphics pane) with placeAt, which may also be used to reposition the turtle (without drawing a connecting line) during the program run.
 You may specify the heading absolutely with turnTo, where 0 would cause the turtle to face the top of the screen.

 The current location and heading of the turtle may be read using the x, y, and heading properties.